erdinckaya/multiyer-pong/README.md

  ### Usages

-It is basic pong game, you can see all options with pushing `H` key.
+It is basic pong game, you can see all options with pressing `H` key.
 Here are options that you can change or observe.
  * Pause the game.
  * Restart the game.
  * Changing package loss for testing.